Nanoscience using Scanning Probe Microscopy

-Responsible coordinator of the module PH2140 is Florian Klappenberger.
+Responsible coordinator of the module PH2140 is Johannes Barth.

 Content, Learning Outcome and Preconditions

-This lecture course focuses on scanning probe microscopy as a powerful tool to explore the nanoworld.
-The ability of scanning probe techniques to visualize surfaces in real space and to characterize and even trigger physical and chemical processes on the atomic level makes them highly relevant in diverse fields as physics, chemistry, material science, or biology.
+This module focuses on scanning probe microscopes (SPM) as powerful tools to both explore and further manipulate the nanoworld.
+The ability of scanning probe techniques to visualize surfaces in real space and to characterize and even trigger physical and chemical processes on the atomic level renders invaluable to physics, chemistry, materials science, and biology.
 Specifically, this course will cover the following methods: